JDoYo/saveyourself/<SaveYourself>_SRS.md

 _&lt;Provide a short description of the feature and indicate whether it is of High, Medium, or Low priority.
 You could also include specific priority component ratings, such as benefit, penalty, cost, and risk (each rated on a relative scale from a low of 1 to a high of 9).&gt;_

-The application must save the player's score so that it can be retrieved at a later time.

-Priority Level: High

 4.1.2        Stimulus/Response Sequences

 _&lt;List the sequences of user actions and system responses that stimulate the behavior defined for this feature.
 These will correspond to the dialog elements associated with use cases.&gt;_

-- User clicks the Play button
-- The game starts.
-- User loses the game.
-- The game finishes.
-- The Application saves the user's score on their device.

 4.1.3        Functional Requirements